artpolikarpov/fotorama/src/partials/documents/use/dimensions/index.html.md

 <p class="after-pre">_Example: <a href="/<>/constrained.html" target="_blank">Constrained</a>_</p>

-Relative height is calculated based on inner height of the window.
-A height of 100% covers the entire browser window:
+Relative height is&nbsp;calculated based on&nbsp;inner height of&nbsp;the window.
+A&nbsp;height of&nbsp;100% covers the entire browser window:

 	<body style="margin: 0;">